KVSlab/VaMPy/docs/source/installation.rst

 ============
 Installation
 ============
-The Vascular Modeling Pypeline (VaMPy) is a collection of scripts to run an aneurysm problem with `Oasis <https://github.com/mikaem/Oasis>`_.
-There are also scripts for a variety of post-processing; WSS-based metrics, more advanced turbulence metrics, and a variety of morphological parameters.
+The Vascular Modeling Pypeline (VaMPy) is a collection of scripts used to prepare, run, and analyze cardiac and atrial morphologies.
+This includes pre-processing scripts for meshing and probe sampling, a `Oasis <https://github.com/mikaem/Oasis>`_ problem file for simulating flow in the `internal carotid artery <https://en.wikipedia.org/wiki/Internal_carotid_artery>`_, and a variety of post-processing scripts for computing WSS-based metrics, more advanced turbulence metrics, and a variety of morphological parameters in patient-specific geometries.
 The project is accessible through
 `GitHub <https://github.com/KVSlab/VaMPy>`_.